harding/old-docs-history-bitcoin.org/en/developer-guide.md

 3. Most mobile wallets support scanning `bitcoin:` URIs encoded in a [QR code][URI QR Code] and almost all wallets can display them for accepting payment.
-While also handy for online orders, QR Codes are especially useful for real-life purchases.
+While also handy for online orders, QR Codes are especially useful for in-person purchases.

 {% endautocrossref %}